shenxianpeng/blog/README.md

 hexo g -d                                   # Abbreviations generate then deploy
 ```

-## Contribute new article
+## 📝 Article storage structure

-Articles are stored according to folder, with the hierarchy of year/month.
-For example, article folder like '2019/08/jenkins-multi-branch-pipeline.md'.
+Articles are stored according to folder, with the hierarchy of year/month. for example, when create a article `abc.md` in August 2019

+1. use command `hexo new "abc"` to generate `abc.md`
+2. manually create `2019/08/` under `source/_post` folder
+3. move `abc.md` to `source/_post/2019/08/`

-## Post to WeChat public account
+## 📪 Post to WeChat public account

-Before post this blog articles to WeChat public account should convert to markdown format first.

-Here is [convert to markdown](http://blog.didispace.com/tools/online-markdown/) web tool for use.
+Before post this articles to WeChat public account should convert to markdown format first.
+Here is web tool [convert to markdown](http://blog.didispace.com/tools/online-markdown/) for use.